tleguern/libravatar.cgi/README.md

 # mkdir /var/www/htdocs/avatars/
 # cp config/mm.png /var/www/htdocs/avatars/
 # cp config/default.png /var/www/htdocs/avatars/
+$ ./configure
 $ make
 # make install
 ```

-Although the code is not portable yet the Makefile is and should work with GNU make.

 ## Tests

-Basic regression tests are provided in the `regress/` folder.
-They test this implementation and two others: the official Libravatar and ivatar.
+Regression tests are provided in the `regress/` folder.
+They test this implementation and two others: the old Libravatar from Francois Marier and ivatar from Oliver Falk.

 ## License

-All sources use the ISC license excepts `resample.{c,h}`, `jpegscale.c` and `pngscale.c` which use the MIT license.
+All sources use the ISC license excepts `oil_libpng.{c,h}`, and `oil_resample.{c,h}` which use the MIT license.
 These files are sourced from the [liboil](https://github.com/ender672/liboil) project.